pingcap/tidb-operator/en/configure-a-tidb-cluster.md

 It is recommended that you configure `spec.pvReclaimPolicy: Retain` to ensure that the PV is retained even if the PVC is deleted.
 This is to ensure your data safety.

+#### mountClusterClientSecret

+PD and TiKV supports configuring `mountClusterClientSecret`.
+If [TLS is enabled between cluster components](enable-tls-between-components.md), it is recommended to configure `spec.pd.mountClusterClientSecret: true` and `spec.tikv.mountClusterClientSecret: true`.
+Under such configuration, TiDB Operator automatically mounts the `${cluster_name}-cluster-client-secret` certificate to the PD and TiKV container, so you can conveniently [use `pd-ctl` and `tikv-ctl`](enable-tls-between-components.md#configure-pd-ctl-tikv-ctl-and-connect-to-the-cluster).

 ### Storage

+#### Storage Class

 You can set the storage class by modifying `storageClassName` of each component in `${cluster_name}/tidb-cluster.yaml` and `${cluster_name}/tidb-monitor.yaml`.
 For the [storage classes](configure-storage-class.md) supported by the Kubernetes cluster, check with your system administrator.